Five Tips to Prepare Your Barn for Fall

 Winter is prime time for problems such as leaky roofing, broken fences, loose hinges, insulation problems, footing issues, and more.
 You don’t want to save these fixes for the middle of winter, when they’re hardest to repair.
 Survey your property for signs that things may need attention.
 Be sure your windows and doors are functioning properly to seal in the heat during the cold nights to come.
 Check on your water tanks and insulated pipes to be sure you won’t face any issues when freezing temperatures hit.
 If anything needs adjusting, the fall is the perfect time to make those repairs.

 4. Have a severe weather plan in place

-There’s nothing more fun than breaking out the fall décor as the leaves begin to change and the air gets a little cooler.
-The best part of decorating for fall is that decorations can stay up from September through November, so you can enjoy your efforts for a long time.
+There’s nothing more fun than breaking out the fall décor as the leaves begin to change.
+The best part of decorating for fall is that decorations can stay up through November, so you can enjoy your efforts for a long time.
 Use horse-safe decorations to add some fall vibes to your barn, including pumpkins, string lights (out of reach of horses), scarecrows, and more.
 If you have jumps in your arena, add some hay bales, pumpkins, and colorful gourds to make them festive.
-You can even plan a socially distant Halloween party with a costume contest to get the whole barn involved in a fun activity.
+You can even plan a socially distant Halloween party to get the whole barn involved in a fun activity.

 Have questions about utilizing BarnManager or want to give it a try for yourself?
 Request a live demo here!